Lava lake at Mount Nyiragongo © Cai Tjeenk Willink

-Mount Nyiragongo is an active volcano inside the Virunga National Park, about 12 miles (20km) north of Goma.
+Mount Nyiragongo is an active volcano in the Virunga National Park, about 12 miles (20km) north of Goma.
 The main crater contains a boiling lava lake which is one of the Congo's most mesmerising attractions, if you have the courage and stamina to reach it.
 Details on volcanic activity are a bit sketchy due to the long-term chaos in the Democratic Republic of Congo, but the volcano has erupted at least 34 times since 1882.

 Nyiragongo is an extremely dangerous volcano, mainly because the speed with which the liquid lava moves makes it almost impossible to escape without warning.
-Currently the volcano is active but the activity is confined to the lava lake in the crater; usually eruptions are proceeded by months of increased seismic activity and warnings should be issued well in advance as the volcano is under constant supervision.
+Currently the volcano is active, but the activity is confined to the lava lake in the crater; usually eruptions are preceded by months of increased seismic activity and warnings should be issued well in advance as the volcano is under constant supervision.
 Travellers hoping to climb the mountain should keep a wary eye on volcanic activity in the region and consult local experts before embarking.

 The landscape becomes increasingly otherworldly and the terrain increasingly challenging as you progress higher up the mountain and it is not an easy hike.
 The trek to the top takes about five hours but the going is tough.
 Thermals and waterproof gear are a good idea no matter what time of year you attempt the trek, as it can get cold and rainy on the mountain in any season.